zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ## Studio A

 Our premier studio with top of the line equipment ready to record and produce your next radio hit.
 Engineer Included.
-This sound isolated room is also great for voiceover work, podcasts, and rehearsals.
+This sound isolated room is also great for voiceover work, podcasts, and small rehearsals.

 ## Studio B